shridpant/poker/README.md

 Our 3-player variant uses a modified deck to create more strategic depth:

 1. **Setup**:
-   - Uses 4 cards: Jack (J), Queen (Q), King (K), and Ace (A)
+   - Uses 4 cards: Jack (J), Queen (Q), King (K), and Ace (A).
+Cards are ranked from lowest to highest: J < Q < K < A.
-   - 3 cards are dealt to players, and 1 card remains hidden
+   - 3 cards are dealt to players, and 1 card remains hidden.
-   - This hidden card creates uncertainty - even the player with the King doesn't know if the Ace is in play
+   - This hidden card creates uncertainty, even the player with the King doesn't know if the Ace is in play.
+If a player does hold the Ace, they may disguise it or slow-play to extract more chips.

 2. **Gameplay**:
    - Same basic mechanics as 2-player, but with 3 players taking turns